Health management and Biosecurity

 Make sure to have a designated loading facility and loading bay, that is easy to wash and disinfect between loadings.
 The loading facilities and loading bay can be divided into an on-farm clean zone and an off-farm dirty zone.

 Loading should include enough employees to ensure both clean zone and dirty zone handlers are available.
 While loading the pigs maintain a one-way motion from the clean zone towards the truck, avoiding any pigs or people that have entered the loading bay to return to the clean zone.

 In a well-designed load-out, the pigs will move easily in the correct direction with minimum intervention.
 This will minimise cross-over of traffic between the clean and dirty zones and will reduce the risk of contamination from the truck to the farm.

 After the loading is done, ensure that the loading facilities and loading bay is cleaned and disinfected before further use.

-Watch the video below where pig333.com show do and don’ts when it come to loading pigs.
+Watch the video below where pig333.com show does and don’ts when it comes to loading pigs.